ovh/docs/pages/cloud/dedicated/activate-port-firewall-soft-win/guide.en-gb.md

 To define the action this rule will trigger, the following options are available.
 Select the one that works for you.

 - **Allow the connection**.
 This option allows full communication through this port.
 - **Allow the connection if it is secure**.
-This option allows data to be transmitted only if the connection is authenticated via Ipsec.
+This option allows data to be transmitted only if the connection is authenticated via IPsec.
 - **Block the connection**.
 This option prevents data from being routed through this port.

 Select the `Allow Connection`{.action} option and click `Next`{.action}.

 ![Step6](images/step6.PNG){.thumbnail}